-Continuum from another mining operation, breeze in foliage, frogs and insects were responsible for the measured noise levels.
+Continuum from another mining operation was responsible for the measured noise levels.

-Bats and birds were also noted.
+Frogs and insects were also noted.

 6 SUMMARY

 Global Acoustics was engaged by WC to conduct a monthly noise survey of operations at WCM and WCRS.
 The purpose of the survey is to quantify and describe the existing acoustic environment and compare results with relevant limits.